Savings .com.au

 • Make sure all the seat belts are working

-Overall, you want to inspect the exterior and interior of the car to make sure it’s all up to standard.
+Overall, you want to inspect the exterior and interior of the car to make sure it's up to standard.

 Take the car for a test drive